Vilnius: Parks, squares and cemeteries

 Cathedral Square in the Old Town is surrounded by a number of the city's most historic sites.
 Lukiškės Square is the largest, bordered by several government buildings: the Lithuanian Ministry of Foreign Affairs, Ministry of Finance, Polish Embassy and the Genocide Victims' Museum, where the KGB tortured and killed opponents of the communist regime.
 A large statue of Vladimir Lenin in its centre was removed in 1991.
 Town Hall Square has been a centre of trade fairs, celebrations and events, including the Kaziukas Fair.
 The city's Christmas tree is displayed there.
 State ceremonies are often held in Daukanto Square, facing the Presidential Palace.

+Town Hall Square has also been host to the Vilnius Portal since 2021, the first in the world.
+Visitors can view the following locations for three minutes at a time: